What is damp proofing and what does DPC mean?

-Chemical damp proofing is at its simplest a method to prevent walls from acting like a sponge by drawing water up from the ground - a process known as rising damp.
-Modern buildings are constructed with a tough Damp Proof Course (DPC) sandwiched between the bricks all around the house just above the foundations.
+Chemical damp proofing is at its simplest a way to prevent walls from drawing water up from the ground through a sponge-like action; a process known as rising damp.
+To combat this, modern buildings are constructed with a tough Damp Proof Course (DPC) sandwiched between bricks all around the house just above the foundations.

 This damp proofing course forms a barrier, preventing damp from rising up the walls.
 Unfortunately, however, many older buildings did not have a DPC applied during their construction or the materials originally used have broken down.
 In either case this allows dampness to penetrate through.